jdkandersson/OpenAlchemy/docs/source/technical_details/references.rst

 1. another file within the file system and
 2. a file available at a URL.

-\(2\) is currently not supported but on the road map.

-For (1), the following example shows how to define a schema in another file:
+For (1), the following example shows how to reference a schema in another file:

 .. literalinclude:: ../../../examples/remote/example-spec.yml
     :language: yaml